Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Gating function Per-Sample Performance

 \section{Gating function Per-Sample Performance}

-We perform a thorough evaluation of our gating function after training, using the checkpoints trained with the 73\% \emph{common expert} on CIFAR10 and CIFAR100 datasets on the FedJETs algorithm.
+After training, we thoroughly evaluate our gating function, using the checkpoints trained with the 73\% \emph{common expert} on CIFAR10 and CIFAR100 datasets on the \texttt{DDOME} algorithm.
 Our fine-grained evaluation demonstrates that our gating function can analyze the characteristics of each unseen test client's local sample and adaptively select a subset of experts that match those characteristics.
-This is a crucial step in ensuring that our gating function can generalize well to new data.
-After selecting the top-K experts, the gating function chooses the highest score/confidence expert to make the prediction for each test data sample.
+This is crucial in ensuring that our gating function can generalize well to new data.
+After selecting the top-$K$ experts, the gating function chooses the highest score/confidence expert to predict each test data sample.
 Our results, reported in Table \ref{tab:ranker}, show that our gating function can achieve high accuracy on the selection.